Frequently Asked Questions

 Will applicant interviews be scheduled?

-Nurse-midwifery will not be conducting telephone interviews as part of the admission process for students applying for Fall 2020.
+The nurse-midwifery program does not conduct interviews as part of the application process.
 We will use your submitted application packet in our holistic review process to make admissions decisions, no further information will be needed from you.

 How many students are accepted into this specialty each year?